 At the initial pre-hearing in August, Ferri was dismissive towards Dobrucki, which drew a not-subtle correction from the presiding OMB Executive Chair.

-Last fall, Rob Drobucki was on The Public Record Radio Show to discuss ward boundaries.
-I had sought an academic to speak to boundaries from a learned perspective, three of the academics I contacted recommended Drobucki – stating he could speak from a more informed perspective.
+Last fall, Rob Dobucki was on The Public Record Radio Show to discuss ward boundaries.
+I had sought an academic to speak to boundaries from a learned perspective, three of the academics I contacted recommended Dobucki – stating he could speak from a more informed perspective.

-Mark Richardson’s settlement is a significant victory for Drobucki’s case against Council’s gerrymandering.
+Mark Richardson’s settlement is a significant victory for Dobucki’s case against Council’s gerrymandering.
 By agreeing to the new boundaries, Council has acknowledged that their original boundaries are flawed.

 Council’s political self-dealing has come back to bite them.